N\'eron models of jacobians over base schemes of dimension greater than 1: Introduction

 Let $C/S$ be a proper generically smooth curve over a Dedekind scheme.
 The jacobian $J$ of the generic fibre of $C$ has a N\'eron model $N/S$ (\cite{Neron1964Modeles-minimau}, \cite{Bosch1990Neron-models}).
 If a point $\sigma \in C(K)$ is given, we obtain a canonical map $\alpha\colon C^{\on{sm}} \ra N$ from the smooth locus of $C/S$ to the N\'eron model; this map is called the \emph{abel-jacobi} map.
 If moreover $C/S$ is for example semistable, then it is possible to give a very explicit description of the N\'eron model $N$ and the abel-jacobi map $\alpha$, using the relative Picard functor of $C/S$ (see for example \cite{Bosch1990Neron-models}, \cite{Edixhoven1998On-Neron-models}).

 Suppose now that we replace the Dedekind scheme $S$ by an arbitrary regular scheme.
 The main aim of this paper is to understand to what extent the theory of N\'eron models and abel-jacobi maps described above carries across into this more general situation, and in what ways the theory must be modified.
 First we give a definition of the N\'eron model\footnote{Perhaps a more conventional (though less general) definition would be to assume $S$ to be integral and to have $A$ an abelian scheme over the generic point of $S$.
 However, such $A$ would extend to an abelian scheme over some non-empty open $U \sub S$, and an abelian scheme over a regular integral base is automatically the N\'eron model of its generic fibre.
-As such, the two definitions are roughly equivalent. }: \begin{definition} Let $S$ be a scheme and $U\sub S$ a scheme-theoretically-dense open subscheme.
+As such, the two definitions are roughly equivalent. }: \begin{definition} Let $S$ be a scheme and $U\sub S$ a schematically dense open subscheme.
 Let $A/U$ be an abelian scheme.
-A \emph{N\'eron lft model} (henceforth \emph{N\'eron model}) for $A$ over $S$ is a smooth separated algebraic space $N/S$ together with an isomorphism $A \ra N_U$ satisfying the following universal property: \emph{let $T \ra S$ be a smooth morphism of spaces\footnote{Our non-existence results still hold, with almost the same proofs, if `space' here is replaced by `scheme'.} and $f\colon T_U \ra A$ any $U$-morphism.
-Then there exists a (unique) $S$-morphism $F\colon T \ra N$ such that $F|_U = f$. } \end{definition} Note that if a N\'eron model exists then it is unique up to unique isomorphism, and has a canonical structure as a group algebraic space.
+A \emph{N\'eron model} for $A$ over $S$ is a smooth separated algebraic space $N/S$ together with an isomorphism $A \ra N_U = N \times_S U$ satisfying the following universal property: \emph{let $T \ra S$ be a smooth morphism of algebraic spaces\footnote{Our non-existence results still hold, with almost the same proofs, if `algebraic spaces' here is replaced by `schemes'.} and $f\colon T_U \ra N_U$ any $U$-morphism.
+Then there exists a (unique) $S$-morphism $F\colon T \ra N$ such that $F|_{T_U} = f$. } \end{definition} Note that if a N\'eron model exists then it is unique up to unique isomorphism, and has a canonical structure as a group algebraic space.
+What we here call a `N\'eron model' is more commonly called a `Neron \emph{lft} model' (cf. \cite{Bosch1990Neron-models}), where \emph{lft} stands for `locally of finite type', to emphasise that quasi-compactness of $N/S$ is not assumed in the definition.